vladfxstoader/OOP-library/README.md

-# Library management system, using C++ and OOP concepts.
+# Library management system, using C++ and OOP concepts

 - Developed a library management system using principles of OOP.
 Simulated both an admin and an user interface; the admin can add or remove books or users, and the user can simulate the process of borrowing